 Department, as applicable

-The Office of Registration and Records reviews all coursework, including non-credit equivalent courses, in a student’s academic record when the student has matriculated in a degree program and has attempted 12 credit hours.
+The Registration and Records office reviews all credit-bearing coursework in a student’s academic record when the student has matriculated in a degree program and has attempted 12 credit hours.

 A. Good Academic Standing

-A matriculated student is in good academic standing when he/she meets the minimum satisfactory cumulative index described below:
+A matriculated student is in good academic standing when he/she meets the minimum satisfactory cumulative GPA described below: